azsk/DevOpsKit-docs/12-AzSK setup to scan subscriptions across tenants/README.md

 You can achieve it by using Azure delegated resource management.
 Azure delegated resource management enables logical projection of resources from one tenant onto another tenant.

+><b>NOTE:</b> This approach has certain [known limitations](ReadMe.md#known-limitations).
+It would be important that you go through them first before you take all the steps listed below.

 ### <b>Prerequisites</b>:
 1. You need to have 'Owner' permissions on all the subscriptions i.e. on which you want to setup CA and the ones which you want to be scanned by CA.